Veterinarians

 Bruce Hoskins, DVM

 Dr. Bruce Hoskins received his Bachelor of Science degree from Cornell University in 1983.
 He earned his Doctor of Veterinary Medicine degree from the New York State College of Veterinary Medicine at Cornell University in 1989.
-He has been in companion animal practice continuously since that time, and has been the owner of the Croton Animal Hospital in Croton-On-Hudson, New York since 2000.
+He has been in companion animal practice continuously since that time.
+Dr. Hoskins owned Croton Animal Hospital from 2000-2025, selling the practice to D. Gustavson in 2025.
+He continues to be an integral part of the practice.
 Dr. Hoskins is a member of the American Veterinary Medical Association and its local chapter.

 He is a member of the American Animal Hospital Association (AAHA), and the Croton Animal Hospital has been an AAHA accredited veterinary hospital since 1974.
 Dr. Hoskins is accredited by the USDA to perform regulatory work and international health certificate examinations on behalf of the agency.

-In addition to writing articles for the Croton Animal Hospital newsletter and blog, and the Tufts University Veterinary College newsletter, Dr. Hoskins was lead author of an article published in the Journal of the American Veterinary Medical Association titled, “Ultrasonographic Diagnosis of Detached Retina in a Dog.”
+In addition to writing an article for the Tufts University Veterinary College newsletter, Dr. Hoskins was lead author of an article published in the Journal of the American Veterinary Medical Association titled, “Ultrasonographic Diagnosis of Detached Retina in a Dog.”
 Dr. Hoskins was voted a "Best Vet" by Westchester Magazine and his peers for all years surveyed.
-He proudly serves on the Advisory Board of the Veterinary Technician Associate degree program at Westchester Community College.

-Dr. Hoskins shares his life and his home with his wife, three sons, two dogs, one cat and three rabbits.
-He enjoys the outdoors by skiing, boating, kayaking/canoeing, paddle boarding, swimming, and hiking.
+Dr. Hoskins shares his life with his wife, three sons, his dog named Freddy and cat named Jasper He enjoys the outdoors by skiing, boating, kayaking/canoeing, paddle boarding, swimming, and hiking.

 Carol Popolow Abraham, DVM

-Dr. Carol Popolow received her Bachelor of Science degree from Cornell University in 1986.
-She combined her first year of veterinary school with her senior year at Cornell and completed her Doctor of Veterinary Medicine degree at the New York State of College of Veterinary Medicine at Cornell University in 1989.
-Her post-doctoral internship in Small Animal Medicine and Surgery was completed in 1990 at the Oradell Animal Hospital in New Jersey.
-Dr. Popolow has been with the Croton Animal Hospital since 1999.
+Dr. Carol Popolow completed her Doctor of Veterinary Medicine degree at the New York State of College of Veterinary Medicine at Cornell University in 1989.
+Her post- doctoral internship in Small Animal Medicine and Surgery was completed in 1990 at the Oradell Animal Hospital in New Jersey.
+Dr. Popolow has been with Croton Animal Hospital since 1999.

-Dr. Popolow is a member of the American Veterinary Medical Association, the New York State Veterinary Medical Association, the Westchester-Rockland Veterinary Medical Association, and the American Veterinary Society of Animal Behavior.
+Dr. Popolow is a member of the American Veterinary Medical Association, the New York State Veterinary Medical Association, the Westchester-Rockland Veterinary Medical Association.
 Dr. Popolow has been consulted for and quoted in several publications including Cat Fancy Magazine, DVM magazine, The Philadelphia Times, and the CBS Evening News.

 When not at the hospital, Dr. Popolow likes to spend time with her husband, two children, dog and cat.
 She also devotes her free time to volunteering in the community and participating in “Citizen Science research projects” including Project Freederwatch.